qwasi/android-sdk/README.md

 }
 ```

 This method will not generate a notification, if local notifications are not enabled.
-It will also Send a QwasiMessage Event over Witness, which
+It will also Send a QwasiMessage Event over Witness.
 **NOTE: Applications WILL NOT Recieve notifications if they are force closed!
 This method allows you to retrieve messages sent while the user has had the application closed.**

 ###### SDK EVENT - "MESSAGE" (OPTIONAL)